fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

  }
 ```

-## Rationale for Strong Constraints
+## Rationale for Strong Syntax Constraints

-This may sound very constrained, but it is for good reason.
+This syntax may sound very constrained, but it is for good reason.
 The structure imposed by this rule forces the CE to be in a canonical form ([McBride & Paterson](http://www.staff.city.ac.uk/~ross/papers/Applicative.html)):

 > Any expression built from the Applicative combinators can be transformed to a canonical form in which a single pure function is "applied" to the effectful parts in depth-first order:
 `pure f <*> arg1 <*> ... <*> argN`